-Cleveland Rape Crisis Center’s Victim Assistance program helps survivors of rape and sexual abuse understand their legal options, navigate the criminal and/or civil justice system, connect with resources, and make informed decisions.
-If you or someone you know wants more information before reaching out for our services, read our Victim Assistance Frequently Asked Questions below.
+Cleveland Rape Crisis Center’s Advocacy program helps survivors of rape and sexual abuse understand their legal options, navigate the criminal and/or civil justice system, connect with resources, and make informed decisions.
+If you or someone you know wants more information before reaching out for our services, read our Victim Advocacy Frequently Asked Questions below.

 Jump to a question:

 - I’m not sure I want to file a police report.
 If I call Cleveland Rape Crisis Center, does that mean I have to report?

 - I have access to an advocate through the prosecutor’s office/police station/college.
 What are the benefits of a Cleveland Rape Crisis Center advocate?

 - Can I have an advocate if I am not in counseling at Cleveland Rape Crisis Center?